 Employment Opportunities- Medical Person

-*** We are now accepting applications for Spring 2018 ***
+*** We are now accepting applications for Fall 2018 ***

 Nature's Classroom is a seasonal residential environmental education program.
 Our program brings children, usually in grades 4-8, along with their school teachers, to any of 14 different centers in the Northeast.
 These are beautiful rural places to live and work, with friendly and dedicated staff.
 We hope you will consider joining us!